vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 This is something interesting I had not noticed before.
 There are two people (Sungmin Bae, Anand Babu) whose names appear on the arXiv preprint, but not on the Nature paper.
 These are clearly two people of high integrity and intelligence.

-- Idiot 'similarity' in the middle of the article

-- Nature paper status now